Regular Black Hole Cores via Gravitational Evanescence of Collapsing Matter

-To conclude: why is it useful to address the issue of the degree of generality of this feature? \\ First, in the speculative scenario in which the theorem is proven to hold universally, if deviations from GR relatable to a spacetime with asymptotically Minkowksi core will be detected, any viable approach to quantum gravity should be able to encapsulate the constrained correlation on the behaviour of the Newton constant; conversely, if a certain fundamental theory, that gains the status of being the one that describes nature better, does not provide the feature of a negative constant \cite{Ayuso:2019bnw, Volovik:2022sdr}, one should focus on the study and the detection of deviations relatable to other types of core only. \\ Second, our finding evokes the possibility of a broader picture where a geometrizable concept like that of energy condition - and its violation, crucial to figure out the ultimate fate of gravitational collapse, could be systematically related to that of running coupling, hallmark of the quantum theory of fields.
+To conclude: why is it useful to address the issue of the degree of generality of this feature?
+First, in the speculative scenario in which the theorem is proven to hold universally, if deviations from GR relatable to a spacetime with asymptotically Minkowski core will be detected, any viable approach to quantum gravity should be able to encapsulate the constrained correlation on the behaviour of the Newton constant; conversely, if a certain fundamental theory, that gains the status of being the one that describes nature better, does not provide the feature of a negative constant \cite{Ayuso:2019bnw, Volovik:2022sdr}, one should focus on the study and the detection of deviations relatable to other types of core only.
+Second, our finding evokes the possibility of a broader picture where a geometrizable concept like that of energy condition - and its violation, crucial to figure out the ultimate fate of gravitational collapse, could be systematically related to that of running coupling, hallmark of the quantum theory of fields.
 It seems reasonable to advocate that any attempt to establish these kind of bonds may constitute a channel to learn new informations on the nature - if any - of quantum gravity.
 We hope to delve deeper into these issues in future researches.